-provided, however, that a Continuing Director shall not include a Director whose initial assumption of office is in connection with an actual or threatened election contest, including, but not limited to, a consent solicitation, relating to the election of the Directors of the Company.
+(ii) individuals elected as Directors of the Company subsequent to the date hereof for whose election proxies shall have been solicited by the Board; or provided, however, that a Continuing Director shall not include a Director whose initial assumption of office is in connection with an actual or threatened election contest, including, but not limited to, a consent solicitation, relating to the election of the Directors of the Company.

+(iii) any individual elected or appointed by the Board to fill vacancies on the Board caused by a death or resignation (but not by removal) or to fill newly-created directorships;

-- (l) "Deferred Stock" means an Award made pursuant to Section 7 of the Plan of the right to receive Stock at the end of a specified deferral period or upon the achievement of specified performance criteria. - (m) "Director" means a member of the Board. - (n) "Disability" means, except as may otherwise be provided in the terms of an Agreement or in a written employment or service agreement between the Company or a Subsidiary of the Company and the Recipient, the Recipient: - (i) is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or can be expected to last for a continuous period of not less than 12 months; - (ii) is, by reason of any medically determinable physical or mental impairment which can be expected to result in death or can be expected to last for a continuous period of not less than 12 months, receiving income replacement benefits for a period of not less than three months under an accident and health plan covering Employees of the Company; or - (iii) when used in connection with the exercise of an Incentive Option following termination of employment, has a disability within the meaning of Section 22(e)(3) of the Code;
+(1) "Deferred Stock" means an Award made pursuant to Section 7 of the Plan of the right to receive Stock at the end of a specified deferral period or upon the achievement of specified performance criteria.

+(m) "Director" means a member of the Board.

+(n) "Disability" means, except as may otherwise be provided in the terms of an Agreement or in a written employment or service agreement between the Company or a Subsidiary of the Company and the Recipient, the Recipient:

+(i) is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or can be expected to last for a continuous period of not less than 12 months;

-provided, that only to the extent necessary to satisfy Section 409A of the Code, the Recipient has a "disability" or is "disabled" within the meaning of Section 409A of the Code.
+(ii) is, by reason of any medically determinable physical or mental impairment which can be expected to result in death or can be expected to last for a continuous period of not less than 12 months, receiving income replacement benefits for a period of not less than three months under an accident and health plan covering Employees of the Company; or provided, that only to the extent necessary to satisfy Section 409A of the Code, the Recipient has a "disability" or is "disabled" within the meaning of Section 409A of the Code.